Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Hi Mosquito Creek Wilderness Hostel

-A small mountain inn located in a wooden chalet by a river, at the heart of the national park.
-Here, dormitories include bunk beds and give you access to shared bathrooms.
-You'll have a shared kitchen and lounge to interact with other travelers.
-The overall setting is deliberately rustic, with no running water or showers in the building.
-You'll also find a wood-fired sauna, an outdoor fire pit, and free parking nearby.
+This small mountain hostel is set in a wooden cabin by a river, right in the heart of the national park.
+Dorm rooms have bunk beds and access to shared bathrooms.
+You’ll also have a communal kitchen and a lounge where you can chat with other travellers.
+The place is deliberately rustic, with no running water or showers in the building.
+There’s also a wood-fired sauna, an outdoor fire area, and free parking nearby.

-The experience focuses on disconnecting and simple living in the midst of nature.
-Travelers often spend the evening cooking together or by the fire after a day of hiking.
-You'll enjoy the friendly atmosphere and the immediate proximity to the river and trails.
-It's the perfect spot if you're looking for an authentic and peaceful stop in the Rockies.
+The experience is mainly about switching off and embracing simple living in the great outdoors.
+Guests often spend the evening cooking together or sitting by the fire after a day of hiking.
+You’ll appreciate the welcoming, friendly atmosphere, as well as the immediate access to the river and nearby trails.
+It’s an ideal choice if you’re looking for an authentic, quiet stop in the Rockies.

 Hotel